 Students who achieve less than a “C” grade in a required nursing course must successfully repeat the respective required nursing course before progressing in the program.
+Students who receive less than a “C” in a required support course must retake the course.
+Failure to receive a “C” in any required support course may result in a failure to successfully complete the nursing program and may prohibit graduation.
 Readmission to the major is not guaranteed and is handled on a space available basis.
 No more than one required nursing course may be repeated throughout the nursing curriculum with the exception noted in number 4 below.

 - A student may only re-enroll in one nursing course.
 The exception to this is if a student is granted a medical withdrawal for all nursing courses in a single semester.
 The student may re-enroll in all courses on a space available basis.
 If the student drops or fails any of the courses during the re-enrollment, the student will be dismissed from the program.
 Note that a student has four (4) years to complete the nursing program from the time of entering the first nursing course.

 - Completion of the Achievement Assessment Tests as outlined in the Mandatory Standard for Progression Each Semester section.